aceeric/ociregistry/README.md

 ## Configuring `containerd`

-The following snippet shows how to configure `containerd` in your Kubernetes cluster to mirror **all** image pulls to the pull-through registry:
+The following shows how to configure containerd in your Kubernetes cluster to mirror **all** image pulls to the pull-through registry.
+This has been tested with containerd v1.7.6:

-Add a `config_path` entry to `/etc/containerd/config.toml` to tell `containerd` to load all registry mirror configurations from that directory:
+Add a `config_path` entry to `/etc/containerd/config.toml` to tell containerd to load all registry mirror configurations from that directory:

 ```shell
    ...